Celestial317/PsyAssist/README.md

 ### 2. Configure API Keys

-Add your necessary API keys inside a `.env` file or configure them in the relevant Python scripts.
+Add any necessary API keys (e.g., for embedding models) in your environment or directly in the embedding script.

-### 3. Add Knowledge Base
+### 3. Prepare Knowledge Base

-Place relevant mental health PDF documents into the `rag_database/` directory.
-These will be embedded for retrieval.
+Place relevant mental health PDF documents in the `rag_database/` directory.
+These documents will be processed into vector embeddings for retrieval.

-### 4. Run the Application
+### 4. Launch the Application

 ```bash
 python app.py
 ```

-Open your browser and visit `http://localhost:5000` to start interacting with the chatbot.
+Visit `http://localhost:5000` in your browser to start chatting.

 ---

 ## Contributing

-Pull requests are welcome.
-If you have suggestions, bug fixes, or new features in mind:
+You're welcome to contribute by improving features, UI, or expanding the knowledge base:

 * Fork the repository
-* Make your changes
+* Create a feature branch
-* Submit a pull request for review
+* Submit a pull request with a clear explanation

 ---